Utah and Arizona

 Monument Valley: The Sacred Land of the Navajo

-We will also visit Forrest Gump Point: The famous photo spot on Highway 163 where Forrest Gump's character stops running in the film.
-Here, we can take a few shots of the distinctive road with a breathtaking backdrop of red cliffs.
+Before we head out, we'll visit Forrest Gump Point: The famous photo spot on Highway 163, where the character Forrest Gump stops running in the movie.
+Here, we can take a few photos of the unique road with an incredible backdrop of red rocks.

 Day 11